Priory of All Hallows: Natural features

 Two natural features made the site an important space in both the Viking and Hiberno-Norse periods: the River Steyne and the landing stage of the River Liffey.
 The Steyne or Stein ran along the western edge of the priory lands.
-One of two bridges over the small river was located where of the current main entrance to Trinity College now stands.
+One of two bridges over the small river was located where the current main entrance to Trinity College now stands.
 A watermill and associated pond lay nearby.
-The landing stage, at a place called the "Long stone" of the Steine was located north of the priory near the present day Pearse Street Garda Station.
+The landing stage, at a place called the "Long stone" of the Steine, was located north of the priory near the present day Pearse Street Garda Station.

-Artifacts
+Artefacts

 A tile from the original priory is in a collection of the Library of Trinity College, Dublin.